lisfon/capstone-project/README.md

 ## Installation <a name="installation"></a>

 The code should run with no issues using Python versions 3.* All extra libraries to be imported are listed in the Jupyter Notebook.
-Pandas must be upgraded to the most recent version.
+Pandas and Scikit-learn must be upgraded to the most recent version.

 ## Project Motivation<a name="motivation"></a>